dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/03-data-access/index.md

 1. Navigate to the Account Management Portal > Identity & access management > Groups
 2. Edit "Default group with all users"
-3. Add a new permission and select:
+3. Click on the "+ Permission" button
+4. Fill the form:
 - Permission name: "Standard User"
 - Scope: tick the "Account (all environments)" box
 - Boundaries: leave empty
-4. Click on "save"
+5. Click on "save"

 ![](../../assets/images/lab3-ex1-task2-attach-policy.png)